1313e/CMasher/docs/source/user/usage.rst

 ----------------
 *CMasher* allows for custom colormaps to be imported with the :func:`~cmasher.import_cmaps` function (which is executed automatically on the `cmasher/colormaps`_ directory when *CMasher* is imported).
 This function takes the path to a colormap file named ``cm_<cmap_name>`` (or the path to a directory containing such files); creates a :obj:`~matplotlib.colors.ListedColormap` object using the data in the file; and registers it in *matplotlib* with the name ``'cmr.<cmap_name>'`` (it will also be available in *CMasher* as :pycode:`cmr.cm.<cmap_name>`).
-A colormap file can either be a JSCM-file as created by *viscm* or a text file that contains the (normalized) RGB values of the colormap (see the text files in the `cmasher/colormaps`_ directory for the structure of such files).
+A colormap file can either be a JSCM-file as created by *viscm* or a text file that contains the normalized; 8-bit; or HEX-code RGB values of the colormap (see the text files in the `cmasher/colormaps`_ directory for the structure of such files).
-If one wishes to register a colormap using (normalized) RGB values that are already in memory, the :func:`~cmasher.register_cmap` function can be used for this.
+If one wishes to register a colormap using RGB values that are already in memory, the :func:`~cmasher.register_cmap` function can be used for this.

 Note that colormaps imported/registered this way cannot be accessed through *CMasher* using :pycode:`cmr.<cmap_name>`, unlike *CMasher*'s own colormaps, but solely using :pycode:`cmr.cm.<cmap_name>` (access through *matplotlib* is the same as before).
 This is to keep official and unofficial colormaps separated in *CMasher*.